codedevrosh/QuantXVision/README.md

-#  Multi-Stock Price Prediction & Forecasting Platform
+#  Multi-Stock Price Prediction and Analysis Using Machine Learning and Time-Series Forecasting

 An end-to-end machine learning system for predicting short-term and long-term price movements of Nifty 50 stocks using deep learning and time-series forecasting techniques.